dwyl/hapi-auth-jwt2-example/README.md

 export REDISCLOUD_URL=redis://rediscloud:OhEJvSgna@pub-redis-10689.eu-west-1-2.1.ec2.garantidata.com:10689
 ```

+**Note**: you will need to set up your own Redis to use the code in this example in your project. if you're new to Redis check out our quick start guide: https://github.com/docdis/learn-redis

 If you have ***any questions***, please ask! [![Join the chat at https://gitter.im/dwyl/chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dwyl/chat/?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)  we are here to help!